akvamalin/real-time-systems/README.md

 **TODO**

 ## Periodic Task Scheduling
-Periodic - cyclic events, non-periodic - random events, e.g. user interrupts.
+> Periodic - cyclic events, non-periodic - random events, e.g. user interrupts.

-* `Timeline scheduling`
+## `Timeline scheduling`
-> the actions are strictly planned before using in production, as we've got all the tasks statically defined.
+The actions are strictly planned before using in production, as we've got all the tasks statically defined.
 Should implement requirements.
 Need only simple processor with time interrupter.
 Design is the most important part here.

 |Tasks| Frequency |Tasks time in ms. (period)|
 |-----|-----------|-----------------|